blouxongit/crossbow_project/documentation/README.md

 ## The DataTypes

-Before going further into this documention, it appears wise to explain the different data types used.
+Before going further into this documentation, it appears wise to explain the different data types used.
 I will be honest here, even I get confused sometimes regarding the architecture of the different data types.
+The data types are stored in [./src/data_types/data_types.py](../src/data_types/data_types.py).
-The said architecture is shown below :
+That said, the architecture is shown below :

 ![Data types](./images/data_types.svg)